mirror/vbox/src/VBox/Devices/EFI/Firmware2/VBoxPkg/ReadMe.txt

   http://sourceforge.net/projects/mingw-w64/files/

+on recent Ubuntu systems mingw-w64 is available in repository:

+   apt-get install mingw-w64

 Some non-fatal warnings might appears while compiling on Linux machine so it is recommended to disable -Werror at Conf/tools_def.txt:*_UNIXGCC_X64_CC_FLAGS.